Jon Bon Jovi, Reportedly The Target Of A Smear Campaign From Donald Trump In 2014, Will Campaign For Joe Biden

 Jon Bon Jovi is reportedly hitting the campaign trail to support Joe Biden, and the decision to oppose Donald Trump may be personal for the rocker.

-As The Hill reported, the signer will be joining the Democratic candidate on Saturday for a drive-in event in Pennsylvania.
+As The Hill reported, the singer will be joining the Democratic candidate on Saturday for a drive-in event in Pennsylvania.
 The campaign announced the appearance on Friday, part of a star-studded weekend for Biden that also includes appearances from some other high-profile figures like Shaquille O’Neal, Lizzo, and Cher.

-The report noted that Bon Jovi also hit the trail to help Hillary Clinton in her 2016 bid, and going after Trump may be more than just politics for Bon Jovi.
+The report noted that Bon Jovi also hit the trail to help Hillary Clinton in her 2016 bid, and going after Trump may be more than just politics for rocker.
 As GQ reported, when both men were in the running to purchase the Buffalo Bills following the death of founding owner Ralph Wilson in 2014, Trump took part in a secret effort to smear Bon Jovi.

 A coalition of Bills backers calling itself “12th Man Thunder” grew vocally opposed to Bon Jovi’s bid, saying that his group of investors would have moved the franchise out of Buffalo and to Toronto.
 The effort was able to build up strong sentiment in the area against the group, even prompting some bars to ban his music.